Dysautonomia After COVID: A Personal Story of POTS, Symptoms, and Recovery

 Some days you’ll win by standing up without dizziness.

-Other days, you’ll win by letting yourself rest.
+Other days, you’ll win by resting.

 Both count.